Europe·Germany·Updated June 26, 2026

 What scams target tourists in Munich?

-The most frequently reported tourist scams in Munich are Online Rental and Accommodation Fraud, Fake Police Officer Bag Search, Oktoberfest Ticket Fraud, with 2 classified as high severity.
+The most frequently reported tourist scams in Munich are Online Rental and Accommodation Fraud, Fake Police Officer Bag Search, Crowded venue terrorist attack risk, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Munich?